-Our revenue and expenses are primarily denominated in U.S. dollars.
 Merus US, Inc.'s functional currency is the U.S. dollar.
 The functional currency of Merus N.V. is the euro.
-Our sales are mainly denominated in U.S. dollars.
+Our revenues and monetary assets and liabilities are mainly denominated in U.S. dollars.
 A significant portion of our operating costs are in the Netherlands, which are denominated in the euro.
 This foreign currency exposure gives rise to market risk associated with exchange rate movements of the U.S. dollar against the euro.
 Furthermore, we anticipate that a significant portion of our expenses will continue to be denominated in the euro.
-A hypothetical 10% weakening of the U.S. dollar compared to the euro would have increased our net loss for the six months ended June 30, 2022, of \$2.5 million and have a decrease of \$28.5 million on our currency translation adjustment.
-A hypothetical 10% strengthening of the U.S. dollar compared to the euro would have an equal and opposite effect on our financial statements.
+A hypothetical 15% weakening of the U.S. dollar compared to the euro would have increased our net loss for the quarter ended September 30, 2023, by approximately \$3.9 million and increased our currency translation adjustment by approximately \$61.2 million.
+A hypothetical 15% strengthening of the U.S. dollar compared to the euro would have an equal and opposite effect on our financial statements.